aaronDROID-work/calm-castles/README.md

 # calm castles

-A meditative web toy: every visit conjures a new, gently animated fantasy vista — procedurally generated pixel-art castles and landscapes in the spirit of *Superbrothers: Sword & Sworcery EP*, scored by an endlessly generative 80s dark-fantasy synth soundtrack.
+A meditative web toy: every visit conjures a new, gently animated fantasy vista — procedurally generated pixel-art castles and landscapes, scored by an endlessly generative 80s dark-fantasy synth soundtrack.
 Nothing to do but watch, listen, and breathe.

 ## Running it